Duration of study

 Submitting your thesis early

-A Director of Postgraduate Research Studies can only recommend this if:
+A Director of Postgraduate Research Studies can only recommend a reduction to the standard period of study if:

 (a) the thesis is complete and ready for submission and